We are enhancing our approach to risk-based supervision so that we allocate our resources to areas or firms which are higher risk.

 These are the risks that have a direct and negative impact, causing harm.
 They are the result of an individual or set of actions or omissions on the part of a firm, and will always impact on the Guiding Principles.

 Example: a firm loses or inadvertently discloses client data, which could cause financial loss or reputational damage to the customer and firm, and also damage the reputation of Jersey.

 We assess risk by the combination of impact (the potential harm that could be caused) and probability (the likelihood of a particular risk occurring).

-In our risk-based approach, impact and probability are combined to give a measure of the overall risk posed to our guiding principles.
-We then compare this assessment to our appetite for risk and to prioritise and select the appropriate response.
+In our risk-based approach, impact and probability are combined to give a measure of the overall risk posed to our Guiding Principles.
+We then compare this assessment to our appetite for risk to prioritise and select the appropriate response.